top of page

 63a17d588f7c18c9785d9d7abcd8f23043626.jpg

-1996 Cherry Ski, a crisp cherry-flavored citrus soft drink, is introduced as another line extension to the original Ski, thanks to the efforts of loyal fans in Breese, Illinois
+1996 Cherry SKI, a crisp cherry-flavored citrus soft drink, is introduced as another line extension to the original SKI, thanks to the efforts of loyal fans in Breese, Illinois

 1997 Alnoor Dhanani is appointed President and Chairman of Double Cola Company-USA and remains Chief Executive Officer to this day